Building 21st Century Skills Through

 Levels I - K

-In this course, students will program and navigate robotic systems through complicated tasks and challenges using advanced programming concepts, such as loops, conditions statements, repeated decisions, and customized remote controller settings for efficient and optimized operations.
+In this course, students will program and navigate robotic systems through complicated tasks and challenges using advanced programming concepts, such as loops, conditional statements, and repeated decisions, and customized remote-controller settings for efficient and optimized operations.

 Upon course completion, students will: